Camarillo White Horse: Breed history

 Camarillo bred Sultan to Morgan mares at the Camarillo Ranch, developing a line of horses privately owned and bred by the Camarillo family for the next 65 years.
-Upon Camarillo’s death in 1958, Adolfo’s daughter Carmen took over the horse breeding operation.
+Upon Camarillo’s death in 1958, Adolfo's daughter Carmen took over the horse breeding operation.
 She continued to show the horses at parades and events for the enjoyment of the people of Ventura County until her death in 1987, when, according to her wishes, the horses were sold at public auction, ending the tradition of exclusive ownership of the breed by the Camarillo family.

 In 1989, five individuals decided to regroup the horses for public performances.
 By 1991, when only 11 horses remained, it became apparent the breed could die out, and the idea for an association began.
 In 1992, the Camarillo White Horse Association was formed.
 To avoid inbreeding, the registry has an open stud book, requiring at least one parent to be of Camarillo's original stock, but allowing the other parent to be from various breeds, including Andalusian and Standardbred bloodlines.
 They also maintain a separate record of non-white foals from these bloodlines.

-Events of Distinction

 From the 1930s on, Camarillo White Horses became famous all along the California coast for their performances at various events.
 They became well known as regular participants in the Tournament of Roses Parade and even attended the parade to open the San Francisco–Oakland Bay Bridge.

 They are the official horse of the city of Camarillo.
 They have appeared in every Santa Barbara Fiesta parade since it began in 1924.
 Many people of note have ridden Camarillo White Horses, including (then-Governor) Ronald Reagan, 1946 Nobel Peace Prize recipient John Mott, movie star Leo Carrillo, and Steven Ford (son of President Gerald Ford).